lotrekagency/cody/README.md

 # Cody

-Cody is a lightweight microservice that you can install on your machines to automate deploy requests with a simple POST request!
+Cody is a lightweight microservice that you can install on your machines to automate deploy requests with a simple POST request using Gitlab 🦊!

 ## Installation